kyma-project/website/content/blog-posts/2022-11-02-loki-deprecation/index.md

 ## The Background

-SAP BTP, Kyma Runtime shifted the focus towards providing enterprise-grade components as building blocks that you can use to connect your productive workloads with the SAP ecosystem.
+Kyma shifted the focus towards providing enterprise-grade components as building blocks that you can use to connect your productive workloads with the SAP ecosystem.
 Kyma's classic in-cluster Logging component does not qualify for enterprise-grade criteria because it does not scale with your application log load.
 Furthermore, you cannot configure it in any way, like for data retention times.
 Lastly, running a logging backend in-cluster (in the same cluster where your workload is running) has several flaws:

 - Ecosystem: It does not support a multi-environment scenario, where you want to store and analyze logs from multiple environments in one solution.
 - Security: Your historic application logs are exposed to a potential attacker of the cluster, and with that, cannot be used for forensic analysis.